-You have the right to be consulted before we undertake any Major Works to your block or estate if the work proposed will cost you more than £250.00.
+You have the right to be consulted before we undertake any major works to your block or estate if the work proposed will cost you more than £250.00.

-You also have the right to be consulted before we enter into a new agreement with any contractor for more than 12 months if that partnership costs you more than £100.00 per year.
+You also have the right to be consulted before we enter into a new agreement with any contractor for more than 12 months if that partnership will cost you more than £100.00 per year.
 This is called a qualifying long-term agreement (QLTA).